incendies/emreozdiyarcv/index.md

 - I'm a Full-Stack developer and Senior SEO specialist
 - I use JavaScript (React, VueJS, NodeJS, ExpressJS), PHP(Laravel, Symfony), Typescript, C# (.NET) GoLang, Python
-- I exit 5 websites that I built: [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.
 - I've been writing JavaScript, Python, GoLang, and C#.
 I can write code that complies with Solid Principles.
 - I have experience working with every type of SQL database system for example SQLite, Firebase, MySQL, and PostgreSQL.
 - I can easily implement my codes with Google Cloud, AWS, or other cloud services and experience with CI/CD, Docker, and AWS environments (Lambda, ECS, etc...).
+I have also experiences with headless CMS systems like Strapi JS, Ghost, Sanity or others.
+- I exit 5 websites that I built: [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.
 - You can see code examples and open-source personal projects below.

 ## Education